-The Financial Stability Plan appears to be well conceived.
+The Financial Stability Plan appears to be well designed.
 It recognizes that the return of the US banking sector to health, while requiring a wide range of instruments, must be founded on three main elements: (i) bringing out the impaired assets held by the banks (stress testing); (ii) balance sheet clean-up at long-term equilibrium conditions (PPIF); and (iii) government recapitalization of undercapitalized banks (CAP, etc.).
-The Plan also seeks to accomplish the second of these three goals by means of a set of incentives based on public support for choices carried out by better informed private investors.
-Hence PPIF is based on a classical principal-agent model with imperfect information and moral hazard due to hidden action (as in Kreps, 1990, chapters 16 and 18).
-Yet in the light of this type of models, it is precisely this incentives structure that represents the main weakness of Geithner's plan.
+The Plan also seeks to accomplish the second of these three goals by means of a set of incentives based on public support for private choices.
+Yet in the light of principal-agent models with incomplete and imperfect information (as in Kreps, 1990, chapters 16-18), it is precisely this incentives structure that represents the main weakness of Geithner's plan.
 The LLP and the LSP design risk-sharing schemes between a public principal and private agents that should give incentives to the latter to determine a long-term equilibrium price vector for the bank assets being auctioned off.
-Yet - in violation of the fundamental rules of principal-agent models with moral hazard - in these programs the weight of the incentives (that is, the government contribution transferred to private agents) is not dependent on "signals" that are common knowledge to principal and agents, and that indicate (on a probabilistic basis) the deviations of the undervalued current price vector from the long-term equilibrium price vector of the banks' troubled assets.
-The risk-sharing rule of the LLP and LSP would thus appear to be arbitrary, that is unable to satisfy the incentive-compatibility constraints of the model as binding constraints.
-Furthermore, the programs fail to take any account of the presence of another type of agent, namely the banks offering the assets, probably interconnected with the potential private investors.
-For all these reasons it would be highly likely to give private investors an incentive to set a distorted price vector of the impaired assets.
+Yet - in violation of the fundamental rules of principal-agent models in conditions of uncertainty - in these programs the government contribution transferred to private agents is not a known function of "signals" that are common knowledge to principal and agents, and that indicate (on a probabilistic basis) the deviations of the undervalued current price vector from the long-term equilibrium price vector of the banks' troubled assets.
+Furthermore, the programs fail to take any account of the presence of another type of agent, namely the banks offering the assets.
+The risk-sharing rule of the LLP and LSP would thus appear to be arbitrary, and as such highly likely to give private agents an incentive to set a distorted price vector.

 Even if theoretically significant, these drawbacks are in practice unavoidable.
 However, such authoritative commentators as Krugman, Sachs, Stiglitz and Zingales, among many others, do not interpret the PPIF as an incentive mechanism in which the principal (government) must align the interests of the agents (private) with its own objective function (cleaning up banks' balance sheets).
 Instead they see it as a mere problem of distribution between the private and public sectors of the expected gains and losses from a given transaction.
 Their conclusion is that by putting more than 90% of the risk in every auction on government, the LLP scheme is so generous that it distorts the price vector for impaired assets upwards and thereby creates an enormous surplus paid for by the community in the form of federal debt (implicit in present budgets and explicit in future ones).
-This surplus, they say, will be split between private agents and the banks selling the asset in proportions that depend on the degree of competition

-(or of interconnection) in each auction.
+This surplus, they say, will be split between private agents and the banks selling the asset in proportions that depend on the degree of competition in each auction.
 The same reasoning applies to the LSP incentive scheme, although perhaps on a smaller scale.
 In this view, that is, the two programs represent a huge give-away by the Obama administration to the US financial sector - the socialization of private losses.